 - Krusty Burger

 - Studio Scoop

 - Bumblebee Man's Taco Truck

 There are also discounts for HHN guests at Universal CityWalk before you enter HHN (remember, no re-entry for Horror Nights).
 You can find these discounts at Bubba Gump Shrimp Co., Smashburger, Samba Brazilian Steakhouse and Tony Roma's.

 Follow the Rules or Beware

 Be sure to stay hydrated — all that screaming can dry you out like a mummy!
 Speaking of mummies, leave your little mummies home for this terrifying event, which is recommended for very brave 13-year-olds and up.
+Children under 13 must be accompanied by an adult.
 Follow these rules and tips, and you will survive the Halloween Horror Nights at Universal Studios Hollywood.
 Most of all, have fun!

 Have a question about Halloween Horror Nights Hollywood?
 Share it in comments below!
 Get a hop on discount Universal Studios Hollywood tickets any time with Undercover Tourist.